 - Yoshinori Gongyo, Mathematics, Minimal model programme and the abundance conjecture

 - Jordi Bures Amat, Chemistry, Design of organocatalysts based on a Curtin-Hammett scenario.
-Jordi's JRF helped him to secure several project grants and a research internship from Washington & Jefferson College.
+Jordi's JRF experience has helped him to secure a permanent position as Lecturer in Organic Chemistry at The University of Manchester.

 - Simon Pooley, Ecology & Evolution, A new approach to conservation science, policy and practice

 - Ville-Petri Friman, Life Sciences, Environmental change and evolutionary rescue in evolving multi-species communities

 - Stephane Kena-Cohen, Physics, Hybrid optoelectronics approaches to solid-state lighting and sensing

 - Eoin Butler, Physics, Testing gravity using a Bose-Einstein condensate matter interferometer

 The 2011 cohort are working on semiconductors, polymer nanocomposition, black holes, asthma, wave energy converters and cancer.

 More than half of the intake previously held positions at Imperial; the rest joined us from other institutions including UCL and the University of California.

 Halfway into their time on the JRF scheme, a small number of the 2011 cohort have already been promoted within Imperial; their new positions include that of Senior Research Fellow, Laboratory Team Leader, Lecturer, and Assistant Professor.